 I sent you a link to include but you have not included it.
 Does anyone even check the emails?

 About free content creation, backlinks, commissions: All content on this site is created by the site-owner.
 We do not want or need content from others.
 We do not trade in links/ backlinks of any sort.
 We are not interested in publishing free articles in exchange for back-links, and we are not interested in commissions, etc. All suggestions for inclusion are only evaluated in terms of how they may benefit site visitors.
-Also note that repeatedly insisting that you will give money or gift for getting listed on the site could make us suspect the genuineness of your service or product.
+Also note that repeatedly insisting that you will give money or gifts for getting listed on the site could make us suspect the genuineness of your service or product.

 Suggestions we welcome: We welcome suggestions on good, authoritative, and useful material that could help dementia caregivers in India.
 These could include updates on resources in India, or links to authoritative material on dementia or care in various Indian languages.
 Links to online support groups or online resources for understanding various types of dementia.
 Links to meaningful discussions on topics relevant for caregivers, such as tips on handling behavior problems.
 Books that can help caregivers (so long as they don’t present an unrealistic picture or advocate unproven methods).
 Videos, blogs, and personal stories on the experience of dementia (written by someone with dementia, or by a family member of such a person) are welcome, too, especially if they are about someone in India.